There are emergency procedures in place in multiple states due to extreme weather. >>Learn More

 Food insecurity is a social determinant of health.
 It has the potential to impact patient and family:

-• Wellbeing.
+• Well-being

-• Health.
+• Health

-• Growth.
+• Growth

-• Healing.
+• Healing

-• Ability to adhere to treatment goals.
+• Ability to adhere to treatment goals

-• Child development.
+• Child development

-• Stress.
+• Stress

 Resources For Food Insecurity

 Food insecurity is complex.
 It can be caused by many factors.
 Are you struggling to afford food or plan affordable meals?
 You can check out the resources below.
-For local resources please download the local food access resources by clicking here to download the PDF
+For local resources please download the local food access resources by clicking here to download the PDF.

 Resource Purpose

-Women, Infants, and Children Program (WIC)
+Women, Infants, and Children Program

 WIC is a special supplemental nutritional program for pregnant women and families with children 5 years and younger.

-Supplemental Nutrition Assistance Program (SNAP) SNAP provides financial help for households to purchase food.
+Supplemental Nutrition Assistance Program SNAP provides financial help for households to purchase food.
 It has info on whether you can qualify.
 It also has info specific to your state.
 Call 1-800-221-5689.

 The United States Department of Agriculture Food and Nutrition Service